MizarWeb/DataCubeServer/README.md

 git clone https://github.com/MizarWeb/DataCubeServer.git
 cd DataCubeServer
-vim cubeExplorer.properties and set the same <path> (eg : /tmp/tests/) for workspace and workspace_cube mkdir <path>/private
+vim cubeExplorer.properties and set the same <path> (eg : /tmp/tests/) for workspace and workspace_cube
-mkdir <path>/public>
-mvn install
+	also edit the dimX,dimY,and dimZ with the dimention names available in your cubes. mkdir <path>/private mkdir <path>/public> mvn install